actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-Rep. Chris Markey - in Favor
+**Rep. Chris Markey - in Favor**

 Representative Markey argued that more time to read a bill was necessary for representatives to succeed at their jobs.
 He explained that the amendment was a safeguard for community involvement and allowed representatives adequate time to review a bill that would impact their community, saying:

-When you have such little time to review a bill, it doesn't give people an opportunity to be heard.
+> "When you have such little time to review a bill, it doesn't give people an opportunity to be heard.
 Yes it is uncomfortable sometimes, yes it slows down the process.
 But it's the process that allows people to actually trust us.
-It allows people to elect us and say we trust you as the representative.
+It allows people to elect us and say we trust you as the representative."